fenago/react-graphql-course/md/lab_8.md

 npm install --save react-router-dom
 ```

-From the package name, you might assume that this is not the main
-package for React.
-The reason for this is that React Router is a
-multi-package library.
-That comes in handy when using the same tool for
-multiple platforms.
-The core package is called [react-router].

-There are two further packages.
-The first one is the
-[react-router-dom] package, which we installed in the preceding
-code, and the second one is the [react-router-native] package.
-If,
-at some point, you plan to build a React Native app, you can use the
-same routing, instead of using the browser\'s DOM for a real mobile
-app.\

 The first step that we will take introduces a simple router to get our
 current application working, including different paths for all of the